shreyash-mandlik/Customer-Churn-Predictor/README.md

 - `Customer_Churn_Predictor.ipynb` - Main project notebook
 - ## 🌐 Live Demo
 👉 [Try the app here!](https://titanic-predictor-cv9dw9ybikrrdpziwvyzzf.streamlit.app/)
+A machine learning web app that predicts whether a Titanic passenger would have survived based on their details.

 ## 👤 Author
 **Shreyash Mandlik**